Flashback : Dallas

 I often just browse through the ads of old Dallas high school yearbooks on Ancestry.com.
 The other day, I saw the photo above and stopped and said to myself, “Is that Muhammad Ali?”
 I then looked at the text and, yes, that was, in fact, Muhammad Ali.
 Sitting in a barber chair in Dallas, Texas.
 What was the story behind that?

-In my less-than-extensive research, I found two instances of Ali being in Dallas before 1967 (the year of this Lincoln High School yearbook ad).
+In my less-than-extensive research, I found three instances of Ali being in Dallas in or before 1967 (the year of this Lincoln High School yearbook ad).
 The first was in November 1960, just one month after the 18-year-old Olympic champion had won his first professional fight.
 He was tagging along with Archie Moore (who was acting as something of a mentor) when Moore came to Dallas to fight local boxer Willie Morris.
 (Morris had lost to the then Cassius Clay in the Olympic trials, and, in a somewhat bitter interview with The Dallas Morning News said this about the young upstart: “He’s not near as good as all this talk about him.”)

 The photo of Ali in the barber chair isn’t from this 1960 visit, but he was specifically mentioned in a Dallas Times Herald article as being in the crowd of a Nov.
 1960 event I wrote about a few years ago.
 There’s film footage of this, and I’ve scanned the crowds, hoping to find him, with no luck.
 But if you want to look to see if you can find him, that footage is linked in the Flashback Dallas post “Newly Discovered Footage of Jack Ruby — 1960.”

-It’s more likely that the barber shop photo was taken in March 1967 when Ali, a Muslim, came to Dallas to “preach” at Muhammad’s Mosque of Islam, described by Dallas Morning News sportswriter Bob St. John as being housed in “an old, pinkish building which used to belong to an insurance company and heretofore rested in reasonable obscurity on the corner across from Booker T. Washington High School.”
+The mosque appearance was on Easter Sunday — March 26, 1967 — at Muhammad’s Mosque of Islam, described by Dallas Morning News sportswriter Bob St. John as being housed in “an old, pinkish building which used to belong to an insurance company and heretofore rested in reasonable obscurity on the corner across from Booker T. Washington High School.”

 ali-muhammad_grahams-barber-shop_lincoln-high-school-yrbk_1967